-Together with ++PartnersOur closest partners within COMMUNIA are Centrum Cyfrowe (Poland) and Creative Commons (US). in COMMUNIA we advocate for policies that expand the public domain and increase access to and reuse of culture and knowledge.
+Together with our partners++PartnersOur closest partners within COMMUNIA are Centrum Cyfrowe (Poland) and Creative Commons (US). in COMMUNIA we advocate for policies that expand the public domain and increase access to and reuse of culture and knowledge.
 COMMUNIA seeks to limit the scope of exclusive copyright to sensible proportions that do not place unnecessary restrictions on access and use.

 Through COMMUNIA we engage in policy discussions, offer expertise, and create awareness about the importance of the public domain.
 Our activities include publications, meetings, conferences, projects, contributions to consultations, studies and representation towards institutions in Brussels and other European capitals.